top of page

 As a result of his frustration, embarrassment, and anger with Cassie, Jack immediately urged that they leave.

-As usual, Jack started checking Cassie for bumps, ticks, and injuries as soon as he got home.
+As usual, Jack checked Cassie for bumps, ticks, and injuries as soon as he got home.
 He placed his hand on her chest and felt something wet before discovering that his hand was stained with blood.
 Cassie had a large, wide cut that went all the way to her chest bone, which shocked and horrified him.
 On her front right, he discovered another wound was right down to the bone.

-How many wounded people have you met and didn’t know yet still judged?
+How many wounded people have you met and didn’t know yet, still judged?
 How frequently do we cast judgment on others based on their outer behavior and actions—or lack thereof—when, if we truly knew, we would behave with compassion and a desire to alleviate the situation rather than contributing to it?

 Not all injuries and handicaps are visible, many are emotional, experiential, and spiritual.